 There is a belief among the devotees who come here that by extracting cloth from under this pillar hanging in the air, they get happiness property.
 Here you can see many people repeating this process.

-Pillars swinging in the air, no engineer of the world could solve them.
-It is said that the British engineers tried hard to move the pillar so that it would be separated from the ground in order to cover the secret.
-But that pillar kept swinging in the air like before.
-The engineer tried hard but he failed.
+Lepakshi temple pillar secret No engineer in the world could solve them.
+It is said that to hide of the Lepakshi temple secrets, British engineers tried very hard to move the pillar to separate it from the ground.
+But that pillar kept swinging in the air as before.
+The engineer tried a lot but he failed.

 Mystical dance pavilion